gitter-badger/Deadcord/README.md

-## Use v0.4 with caution!
-Recently we have been getting a high number of bug reports, so we advise to not use v0.4 for the time being.
-We are working on v0.5 that will fix most of these problems.
+## Currently under revamp.
+The Deadcord BD plugin is being rebuilt.
+You might experience weird UI glitches, things may also break or not work as expected.
 Join our Discord for more info.
-Currently, the "disguise bots" feature causes tokens to be phone locked.

 ---